AboutContactTermsPrivacy PolicyRefund Policy

 — How should you think differently about picnic photos and walking photos

-Picnic photos usually work best close to your setup: blankets, food, hands, grass, and low-angle park mood.
+Picnic photos typically work best close to your setup: blankets, food, hands, grass, and low-angle park mood.
 Walking photos work better once visitors leave the picnic area and use paths, trees, and distance for cleaner movement and scale.

 That difference matters because many visitors try to solve both kinds of photos from one fixed position.
 Seoul Forest works better when still moments and walking moments are separated.

 Clothing reads differently in each situation too.
 Picnic images show more hand detail, objects, and upper-body texture, so small accessories and softer color combinations matter more.
-Walking images depend more on full-body proportion and stride, which means cleaner silhouettes usually outperform overly detailed styling.
+Walking images depend more on full-body proportion and stride, which means cleaner silhouettes typically outperform overly detailed styling.

 If you want to turn that park mood into something more output-focused after the walk, the K-style profile flow is a natural bridge.